mattyait/devops_learning/git/README.md

 You can initialize your current working directory as a Git repository with init command.

     git init

+Type `git add` to add all of the relevant files.
+Type `git commit`

+Add the Git upstream by using the repository URL and push the changes to repository (make sure repo is created before pushing the changes)

+    git remote add origin https://www.github.com/username/repo-name
+    git push -u origin master

 To copy an existing Git repository hosted remotely by cloning using the repo URL ( Using username and password)

     git clone https://www.github.com/username/repo-name